Co-creation of a future learning centre

 “A space to work before deadlines has been really useful for me”

-Our concept documentation has worked as a brief for the interior architecture and renovation planning of the new Learning Centre, including a roadmap for concept implementation and beta-testing.
+Our concept documentation worked as a brief for the actual renovation planning and interior architecture of the new Learning Centre, including a roadmap for concept implementation and beta-testing.
+Lead architects in charge were Teemu Tuomi and Tuomo Remes of NRT Architects and the interior design is by Päivi Meuronen of JKMM Architects.

 After the opening, the Learning Centre has been awarded the following prizes: